Charlie Dean: International career

 In December 2022, Dean was England's leading wicket-taker in both their ODI and T20I series against the West Indies, with seven and eleven wickets, respectively.
 She was also named Player of the Series in the T20I series.

 In January 2023, Dean was named in England's squad for the 2023 ICC Women's T20 World Cup.
 She played all five of England's matches at the tournament, taking four wickets at an average of 32.75.

 She played three matches in the 2023 Women's Ashes series, taking four wickets.
 Later that summer, she was named in England's squad for their series against Sri Lanka.
 She took her maiden international five-wicket haul in the 3rd ODI, with 5/31.
 In December 2023, she was in England's squad for their tour of India, playing two T20Is and the only Test match.
 She took five wickets in the Test match, including 4/68 in the second innings.

 In April 2024, during the 1st ODI on England's tour of New Zealand, Dean became the fastest bowler to take 50 WODI wickets, doing so in 26 matches.
 In the same match, alongside Amy Jones, she also broke the record for the highest 7th wicket partnership in WODIs with an unbroken 130-run stand.
 Dean rounded off an eventful month by moving up to number two in the ICC Women's ODI bowling rankings.

 In June, Dean took 4/38 in nine overs as England defeated New Zealand by nine wickets at the Riverside Ground, Chester-le-Street, in the first ODI of a three-match series.

 She was named in the England squad for the 2024 ICC Women's T20 World Cup.

 Dean was named in England's squad for their multi-format tour to South Africa in November 2024.
 She became the third English woman to take an ODI hat-trick as England won the second match of the series.
 The wickets were split across two overs, with Dean and her teammates not realising she had taken a hatrick until after the innings had finished.

 She was named in the England squad for the 2025 Women's Ashes series in Australia.

+In 2025, prior to the 2025 Women's Cricket World Cup, Dean was named vice-captain of the England team following her success captaining London Spirit in The Hundred earlier in the year.